jdmansour/ltipassparams/README.md

 **⚠️ Note: the following is obsolete at the moment.
 It doesn't really make sense to expose most of the LTI variables to the user server.**

-In the user's server, we use a serverextension.
-This implements a few things:

-- For testing: When the user extension is loaded, we call `get_lti_params()` and write the LTI params to a text file.
-- For testing: We hook the "tree" view and the "notebook" view and output some debugging info to the header.
-Including:
+For testing, we have a userextension that adds some debugging info to the "tree" view and the "notebook" view, including:
   - Current LTI user
   - Is this notebook part of a nbgitpuller checkout / LTI session
-- A grading endpoint at `/user/<userid>/ltipassparams/submitforgrading`.
-This reports back via LTI to the LMS.
-Currenty, the notebook name and score are hardcoded.

 ## Todo
-- Don't expose all LTI variables to the user's server
 - Use a proper database for LTI sessions, e.g. SQLite
 - Make LTI sessions expire?